 Provides instruction in patient care with an emphasis on physical therapy interventions.
-Course content includes vital signs assessment, body mechanics, bed mobility and positioning, PROM exercise, transfers, gait training, patient and family education, and the use of wheelchairs and assistive devices.
+Course content includes massage, body mechanics, bed mobility and positioning, PROM exercise, transfers, gait training, patient and family education, and the use of wheelchairs and assistive devices.
 Students practice techniques in a guided lab setting.

-Prerequisites: Admission to the PTA Program, PTA 102, PTA 132, and PTA 165
+Prerequisites: Admission to the PTA program, PTA 102, PTA 132, and PTA 165

-$\it Note:$ PTA 108, PTA 118, PTA 119, PTA 142, and PTA 220 must be taken concurrently.
+$\it Note:$ PTA 108, PTA 118, PTA 119, PTA 142, and PTA 225 must be taken concurrently.